pramnora/Linode/README.md

    however, one time I tried shutting it down...; and, it took over 4 minutes long to to shut down...;
    which made me wonder if it was ever going to shut down at all...?!
 But, it did, eventually.

- - When signed into the very first page of Linode system; select 'Account' from the main menu on the left...;
+ - When signed into the very first page of Linode system;
+   select 'Account' from the main menu on the left...;
-   this will allows you to be able to...
+   which will allow you to be able to...
    ...view how much money you owe
    ...make pre-payments towards your account, immediately

+ ## CONCLUSION

+ I do not have any regrets at all about going and signing up with, Linode.
+ Their online service is pretty straight forwards/and, therefore, easy to use...;
+ also, comes with a lot of online documention in the form of both...

+ - help files
+ - YouTube channel help/(videos)

+ ...in addition to which the service if properly used can also be, relatively, 'inexpensive';
+ costing only £5.00 a month...is not so bad to have public server, constantly, up and running;
+ into which you can...

+  - practice using the Linux system commands...(and, for many different varieties of Linux: Debian/Ubuntu/-etc.)
+  - FTP
+  - display files
+  - store files
+  - added web pages
+  - etc.

+## LINKS...

+YouTube videos...